fairfield-ba510-spring2020/term-project-sql-distinct/README.md

 # SQL DISTINCT

-By: Keisla Medina, Anthony Pellegrino, and George Toutoungi
+By: Anthony Pellegrino, Keisla, and George

 ## Description